silashreed/heavyfamily/README.md

     *   Performs the following checks using on-chain data and external APIs:
         *   **Liquidity Check:** Verifies sufficient liquidity on reputable DEXs using the DexScreener API.
         *   **Volume Check:** Ensures sufficient 24-hour trading volume using the DexScreener API.
-        *   **Holder Distribution:** Analyzes token holder distribution using Etherscan and Covalent APIs to identify potential risks (currently a placeholder, to be fully implemented).
+        *   **Holder Distribution:** Analyzes token holder distribution using Etherscan and Covalent APIs to identify potential risks.
     *   Returns `True` if a token passes all checks, `False` otherwise.

 *   **Bridging Data (`bridging_data.py`):**